johndaudelin/react-boggle/README.md

 # Web Based Boggle

 ## Description

 This will be a web based Boggle game created in React.

 ## Demo
-I've hosted the game [here](https://web.njit.edu/~jed34/Boggle/).

 ## Code

+### Structure

+I followed the steps on [this blog post](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) to setup Babel, Webpack, and React from scratch.

 ## History

-Began development on May 28, 2018.
+Repository created May 28, 2018.

+Development began August 19, 2020.

 ## Authors